Charelk2/Flinkdink-app/README.md

 Curriculum week data references images using just the file name.
 When adding or editing week data, omit the `/images/` prefix.
 The `imageMap` utility maps these filenames to actual assets.

+## Curriculum Data

+Week content is bundled statically through `app/utils/weekDataMap.ts`.
+If you add or rename week files in `app/src/data/curriculum`, be sure to update the imports in `weekDataMap.ts` so the app can load the new data in both web and native builds.